FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/Custom_Advanced_Routing_step.md

 The *LoggingService* interface declares functionality for logging messages and exceptions with a different log level – ERROR, WARN, INFO, DEBUG, etc.

-This service is identical to the Logging service exposed for Custom connectors, see <a href="../custom_connector/custom_protocol#exposed" class="MCXref xref">SecureTransport exposed services</a>.
+This service is identical to the Logging service exposed for Custom connectors, see [SecureTransport exposed services](../custom_connector/custom_protocol#exposed).

 Examples: